 3. Reduced attention span:

 Not just that.
-We are also losing our patience as we become more reliant on technologies.
+We are also losing our patience as we become more reliant on technology.
 Don’t you switch channels when the commercials come up?
 Honestly speaking, we all do.
 It is because our attention span is shrinking.
 Surprisingly, we no longer have the time or patience to read an entire story.
 Since we are getting used to shorter and quicker versions of everything, we are losing interest in things that take considerable time to deliver.

 4. Increasing the risk of health hazards: